Rehan-M-395/Delta-Demo/README.md

 # Delta-Demo
-This is project for Git &amp; Github
+This is project for Git &amp; Github.